 g-oz takes shape

 There was no lack of enthusiasm in those early days, but the shape of our programs was still forming.
-Our first week-long program was in Chiang Mai in Thailand during which Kylie, our current Program Director, worked with local school children to develop their English language skills using the performing arts.
+Our first week-long program was in Chiang Mai in Thailand during which Kylie, our current General Manager, worked with local school children to develop their English language skills using the performing arts.
 In the same year we undertook a tour of regional Queensland with senior members of the Australian Girls Choir, reaching hundreds of children in performances and workshops, and culminating in a performance for then Governor of Queensland – the Honourable Quentin Bryce.

 Building regional relationships